Asilomar Conference on Recombinant DNA: Initial bio-safety concerns

-Berg did not complete his final step due to the pleas of several fellow investigators who feared the biohazards associated with the last step.
+Berg did not complete his final step due to the pleas of several fellow investigators, including Robert Pollack, who feared the biohazards associated with the last step.
 The SV40 was known to cause cancer tumors to develop in mice.
 Additionally, the E. coli bacterium (although not the strain used by Berg) inhabited the human intestinal tract.
 For these reasons, the other investigators feared that the final step would create cloned SV40 DNA that might escape into the environment and infect laboratory workers.
 These workers could then become cancer victims.

 Concern about this potential biohazard, along with others, caused a group of leading researchers to send a letter to the president of the National Academy of Science (NAS).
 In this letter, they requested that he appoint an ad hoc committee to study the bio-safety ramifications of this new technology.
 This committee, called the Committee on Recombinant DNA molecules of the National Academy of Science, U.S.A., held in 1974, concluded that an international conference was necessary to resolve the issue and that until that time, scientists should halt experiments involving recombinant DNA technology.